 The quoted per-walk rate is a starting point, but several factors can push that number up or down.

-Private vs. group walks.
 This is the single biggest variable.
 A private walk — where the dog walker focuses solely on your dog — costs $5 to $15 more than a group walk.
 Group walks pair your dog with two to four other dogs, splitting the walker's attention but also providing socialization.
-If your dog is friendly, well-behaved, and enjoys other dogs, group walks are a great way to reduce the cost of a dog walker.
-If your dog is reactive, anxious, or needs more attention, private walks are worth the premium.
+If your dog is friendly, well-behaved, and enjoys other dogs, group walks reduce costs.
+If your dog is reactive or anxious, private walks are worth the premium.

 Nearly every professional dog walker offers discounted rates for regular bookings.
 A 5-day-a-week package might drop the per-walk cost by 10 to 20 percent compared to drop-in rates.
 If you know you'll need consistent walks, ask about weekly or monthly packages before committing to a per-walk rate.

-Why Hiring a Dog Walker Is Worth It
+Is Hiring a Dog Walker Worth the Money?

 The cost of a dog walker might feel like a luxury, but for most working dog owners, it's closer to a necessity.
 Here's why.